NPR/PBS NewsHour/Marist Poll: Pushing Impeachment Would Backfire On Democrats In 2018

 It's Democrats from more liberal districts who have been making noise about impeaching Trump, while members in more competitive swing districts Democrats will need to win to reach the 23 seats to take back the House have generally opposed such an idea.
 Democratic leaders don't want to make impeachment a central tenet of their pitch to voters and are fearful it could backfire with voters — just as this new poll suggests — but major donors such as California billionaire Tom Steyer has launched a major campaign pushing to oust Trump.

-Democrats would only need a simple majority in the House to impeach Trump — something that's only happened to two other president's in the country's history.
+Democrats would only need a simple majority in the House to impeach Trump — something that's only happened to two other presidents in the country's history.
 To remove him from the Oval Office, which has never been done before, would take a two-thirds majority in the Senate to convict him on any articles of impeachment, which could theoretically arise from Mueller's investigation.

 The promise of impeachment isn't a winning one even with all Democrats, either.
-While 70 percent of Democratic voters would back a candidate who favors impeachment, three in ten would either vote against such a candidate (18 percent) or are unsure (12 percent).
+While 70 percent of Democratic voters would back a candidate who favors impeachment, 3 in 10 would either vote against such a candidate (18 percent) or are unsure (12 percent).

 Politics